Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Introduction

-Second, in the case where revenues are highly variable, which stems from possible correlations in time between demand fluctuations, even this probabilistic approach to stability can yield trivially low value for the lower bound.
+Second, in the case where revenues are highly variable, which stems from strong dependence in time between demand fluctuations, even this probabilistic approach to stability can yield trivially low value for the lower bound.
 In this case, profitability, defined as the condition where no player's individual payoff is negative, presents a more significant measure for the opportunity of co-investment.
-This condition resembles the concept of satisficing~\citep{simon1997models}, where a decision is acceptable if it meets a given threshold, when that threshold is set to zero.
+To this end, we derive a lower bound on the probability that co-investment is profitable.
+The profitability condition resembles the concept of satisficing~\citep{simon1997models}, where a decision is acceptable if it meets a given threshold, when that threshold is set to zero.
 In our case however, we determine the infrastructure plan (resources and shares) by maximizing total payoffs, not through a satisficing search.
 Profitability here reflects satisficing in outcome, but not in the decision process.

 Our contributions are: \begin{itemize} \item A co-investment framework under uncertainty: we introduce a co-investment model where an \textit{InP} and multiple SPs form a coalition to share the costs and the revenues under uncertainty.
-The uncertainty we consider in this paper derives from uncertain user demand, which in turn causes stochastic fluctuations in revenues. \item A lower bound on grand coalition stability: we establish a probabilistic guarantee that the grand coalition is stable despite revenue fluctuations, and we prove this result within a stochastic coalitional game.
-We also define and formulate the probability that the co-investment is profitable. \item Application to Edge Computing infrastructure: we apply the proposed framework to an EC setting, where an \textit{InP} and several SPs cooperate to deploy and maintain edge infrastructure over a defined investment period.
-Costs and revenues are shared fairly using the Shapley value. \end{itemize} We show numerically that when the investment period is sufficiently long (e.g., 5 years) and the SPs are of similar size, the lower bound on the probability of stability reaches~1.
-In cases where this lower bound is uninformative, the probability of profitable co-investment is also computed and found to be high.
+The uncertainty we consider in this paper derives from uncertain user demand, which in turn causes stochastic fluctuations in revenues. \item A lower bound on grand coalition stability: we establish a probabilistic guarantee that the grand coalition is stable despite revenue fluctuations, and we prove this result within a stochastic coalitional game. \item A lower bound on co-investment profitability: we establish a probabilistic guarantee for profitable co-investment under revenue uncertainty. \item Application to Mobile Edge Computing infrastructure: we apply the proposed framework to a MEC setting, where an \textit{InP} and several SPs cooperate to deploy and maintain edge infrastructure over a defined investment period.
+Costs and revenues are shared among players. \end{itemize} We show numerically that when the SPs are of similar size, the lower bound on the probability of stability reaches~1.
+In cases where this lower bound is uninformative, the lower bound on the probability of profitable co-investment is also computed and found to be high.
+We release our code as open source to ensure reproducibility.\footnote{\url{https://github.com/amalsakr-tsp/Anor}}